Kava-Labs/kava/x/cdp/spec/01_concepts.md

 - enabling CDPs to be created with new collateral assets
 - changing fee rates to incentivize behavior
 - increasing the debt ceiling to allow more stable asset to be created
+- increasing/decreasing the savings rate to promote stability of the debt asset

 ## Dependency: supply